-Not so far from the spur of Italy’s boot, in the middle of the Adriatic Sea, there are five little islands that will capture your heart with their history, incredible landscapes and beaches.
+Not so far from the spur of Italy’s boot, in the middle of the Adriatic Sea, five little islands will capture your heart with their history, incredible landscapes, and beaches.

-The tiny archipelago of the Tremiti Islands is part of the Gargano National Park (Northern Puglia, Italy), a pristine peninsula which also includes the Foresta Umbra and the protected area of the Lakes Lesina and Varano.
+The tiny archipelago of the Tremiti Islands is part of the Gargano National Park (Northern Puglia, Italy), a pristine promontory that also includes the Foresta Umbra and the protected area of the Lakes Lesina and Varano.

-The islands nowadays are an important tourist attraction because of their clear and turquoise sea waters and their lush vegetation.
+This site is an important tourist attraction nowadays due to the clear and turquoise sea waters and its lush vegetation.

 This archipelago is composed of five little islands: San Domino, San Nicola, Capraia, Cretaccio and Pianosa.